 One of the most common modifications done to a 4WD is to fit bigger tyres to it.
 This is done for a number of reasons, but the primary one is to gain more clearance.
 You won't get far with the bottom of your 4WD dragging on the ground.
-A lift kit will pick your chassis and body up, but the lowest point of your vehicle is always going to be your differential.
+A lift kit will pick your chassis and body up, but the lowest point of your vehicle is always going to be your differential (except on independent suspension vehicles).
 Contrary to popular belief, a lift does not give you more clearance.
 The only way to gain true clearance is to install bigger tyres.

 Why fit bigger tyres?

 There are a few benefits of fitting bigger tyres, which I will go into below.
 Remember though, every 4WD modification comes with a list of downsides too; don't forget about them!

 I mentioned above; the only way to truly gain more clearance in your 4WD is to install bigger tyres.
 Actually, I lie; you could install a set of portal diffs from Mark's adaptors, but they are extremely expensive and out of most people's budget.

 If you add tyres that are 1 inch, or 25mm bigger in diameter, the height of your vehicle goes up by 1/2" or 12.5mm.
 This is important; your vehicle only goes up by the radius, not the diameters difference.
 Most people go for 1 or 2" bigger tyres, giving you 12.5mm or 25mm of additional clearance.
 It's not much, is it?!

 The bigger the tyre, the more rubber is in contact with the ground.
 This results in greater traction, as well as greater flotation.
 This is why vehicles with taller tyres perform well on the beach.
 More surface area touching the sand means you have less chance of sinking!